gsstudios/Guideline/pages/03.linux/01.manjaro-linux/02.howto/03.recommendation/docs.md

 and follow the instruction.

-Afterwards, install at first yaourt for yay (I know, it’s sounds stupid for the pros here)
+Afterwards, install at first yaourt for yay (We know, it’s sounds stupid for the pros here)

     sudo pacman -S yaourt && yaourt -S yay && sudo pacman -Rs yaourt It’s just quicker.